What does student contents insurance cover?

 To be on the safe side, always check the policy details to see what it does and doesn't cover before you buy student contents insurance.

-How do I get cheap student contents insurance?
+How can I save money on student contents insurance?

 From our experience there are a number of things you can do to cut the cost of student contents insurance: